 Why an Abstinence Policy?
 The pleasures of drinking alcoholic beverages, smoking or chewing tobacco, and sniffing, smoking or injecting illegal drugs are outweighed by their destructiveness.
 Yes, tobacco is lawful for some university-age students, marijuana is legal in some states, and alcoholic beverages are lawful for some (21 is the legal drinking and smoking age in Tennessee).
 However, the apostle Paul wrote, "All things are lawful for me, but all things are not helpful.
-All things are lawful for me, but I will not be brought under the power of any" (I Corinthians 6:12, NKJV).
+All things are lawful for me, but I will not be brought under the power of any" (1 Cor.
+6:12).
 Sobriety and self-control are the Biblical norm, not drunkenness and addiction.
-Johnson University teaches that abstinence is the best way to achieve the Biblical norm.
+Johnson University teaches that abstinence is the best way to achieve the Biblical norm and seeks to develop an educational learning environment that is focused on glorifying God in all things (1 Cor.
+10:31-33).

 Help is Available.
-Confidential referrals for counseling, treatment, or rehabilitation are available on the Tennessee campus from the counseling center and the health services office to students and employees who voluntarily seek such assistance.
+Confidential referrals for counseling, treatment, or rehabilitation are available on campus from the University Counseling Center and the Health Services Office to students and employees who voluntarily seek such assistance.
 Helpful literature on alcohol and drug abuse can also be found in the counseling center and in the health services office.

 Tennessee Codes.
-Under Tennessee state law, it is unlawful for any person under the age of twenty-one to buy, possess, transport or consume alcoholic beverages (TCA 1-3-113); to provide alcoholic beverages to minors (TCA 39-15-404); to be intoxicated in public (TCA 39-17-310); to possess or exchange a controlled substance (TCA 39-17-417).
+Under Tennessee state law, it is unlawful for any person under the age of twentyone to buy, possess, transport or consume alcoholic beverages (TCA 1-3-113); to provide alcoholic beverages to minors (TCA 39-15-404); to be intoxicated in public (TCA 39-17-310); to possess or exchange a controlled substance (TCA 39-17-417).
 Copies of the applicable Tennessee Codes are available from the student services office.